dbus-fuzzer/dfuzzer/README.md

 =======

 dfuzzer is D-Bus fuzzer, a tool for fuzz testing processes communicating through D-Bus.
-Currently it can be used to test processes connected to the session bus daemon.
+It can be used to test processes connected to both, the session bus and the system bus daemon.

 Clone by: